 SSAFA, the Armed Forces charity and Landmarc Support Services have officially announced a partnership; working together to support veterans as they transition into civilian life.
-From June 2021. the two organisations will be working together to champion the Armed Forces community with a focus on transitioning from the military into civilian life.
+From June 2021, the two organisations will be working together to champion the Armed Forces community with a focus on transitioning from the military into civilian life.
+Landmarc provides the vital

-Landmarc provides the vital support services which enable our Armed Forces to live, work and train on the UK Defence Training Estate, With SSAFA providing lifelong support to our Forces since 1885, including serving personnel, reservists, veterans and their families.
-Landmarc has been an active supporter of SSAFA since Armed Forces Day n 2019.
-Landmarc's employees have organised and taken part in a variety of fundraising events for the charity - including organising a highly successful golf day at the JCB Golf & Country Club.
-The official working partnership will involve linking Landmarc sites and SSAFA branches, as well as a variety of events, including support at SSAFA's 2021 Mentoring conference and volunteering opportunities in the SSAFA network partnership, Landmarc has committed itself to supporting the Armed Forces community in a number of ways, including:
+Armed Forces to live, work and train on the UK Defence Training Estate.
+With SSAFA providing lifelong support to our Forces since 1885, including serving personnel, reservists, veterans and their families.
+Landmarc has been an active supporter of SSAFA since Armed Forces Day in 2019.
+Landmarc's employees have organised and taken part in a variety of fundraising events for the charity - including organising